 Industry-standard security practices dictate that web user interface for enterprise products must use secure HTTP (HTTPS).
-Qlik Compose enforces the use of HTTPS and will not work if HTTPS is configured incorrectly.
+Qlik Compose for Data Warehouses enforces the use of HTTPS and will not work if HTTPS is configured incorrectly.

-As Compose uses the built-in HTTPS support in Windows, it relies on the proper setup of the Windows machine it runs on to offer HTTPS access.
+As Compose for Data Warehouses uses the built-in HTTPS support in Windows, it relies on the proper setup of the Windows machine it runs on to offer HTTPS access.
 In most organizations, the IT security group is responsible for generating and installing the SSL server certificates required to offer HTTPS.
-It is strongly recommended that the machine on which Compose is installed already has a valid SSL server certificate installed and bound to the default HTTPS port (443).
+It is strongly recommended that the machine on which Compose for Data Warehouses is installed already has a valid SSL server certificate installed and bound to the default HTTPS port (443).